Tanzania Transportation Guide: Options, Tips & Travel

 All these means of transportation make up the basis of the public transport in Tanzania.

-Public Transport in Major Cities of Tanzania
+Public transport in major cities of Tanzania

 The Tanzanian transport in the form of public transport varies according to the population density, level of investment in the infrastructure, and economic activity.
 Although all major urban centers are mainly based on road transportation, the degree of development and organization is different as well.
 Dar es Salaam is the best-organized system, but other cities rely on minibuses and unstructured modes of transport.